There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 That’s 3,000 visitors divided by 100 and then multiplied by 27 to estimate your earnings.

-Please bear in mind this is quick and dirty maths, but it does give you an idea of whether or not you can earn money in the beauty niche.
+Please bear in mind this is quick and dirty maths, but it does give you an idea of whether or not you can earn decent income in the beauty niche.

 Note: If you’re serious about being an affiliate marketer you’ll need to sign up for at least a handful of these networks.

-One of my favourite ways to find profitable niches is to find people selling sites in that niche.
+One of my favourite ways to find profitable niches is to find website owner selling sites in that niche.

 Flippa is a great place to do this without having to spend any money.